Altinn/altinn-studio/README.md

 ```

 Navigate to the Runtime folder.
 Build and run the code.

-**Important:** You must first have run the Designer builds and runs in order to get successfull runs on the following commands for Runtime.
+**Important:** First you must have executed the Designer commands in order to successfully execute both the following command sequences on the Runtime component.

 ```cmd
 cd src/AltinnCore/Runtime